thadeetrompetter/alouatta/pages/index/03-Activities.md

 See also the [Karen Morgenson Park](http://www.tripadvisor.com/Attraction_Review-g7684098-d8504916-Reviews-Karen_Mogensen_Nature_Reserve-Jicaral_Province_of_Puntarenas.html)

 ## Bird watching
 Costa rica is known for it's many birds.
 Around Playa Coyote (which is at the end of an estuary) there's many different species to find.
 Seabirds, mangrovebirds and a lot of forestbirds are to be spotted.
-Also colibries are to find all around you.
+Colibries are everywhere around you.